delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 ## Stop Orders

 Stop orders are conditional orders which become active only after the market reaches a certain Trigger Price (also known as Stop Price).
+Stop orders serve as key risk management tools for traders, enabling them to limit losses on open trades.
+In addition to that, stop orders can also provide conditional entry into new positions.

+It is important to note that currently only **Mark Price** can be used to specify the Trigger Price of a stop order.
+In the case of a Buy stop order, the stop price must be below the current Mark Price.
+Correspondingly, for a Sell stop order, the stop price must be above the current Mark Price.

 A stop order thus has three states:
 - _Untriggered_- Market has not reached the Trigger Price.
 - _Triggered_ - Market has reached the Trigger Price.
 The stop order has become active and has entered the order book.
 - _Filled_ - After getting activated, the stop order has been filled.

-It is important to note that currently only **Mark Price** can be used to specify the Trigger Price of stop order.

 Delta Exchange currently offers three types of stop orders: